American Healthcare REIT, Inc.

 Cash vs Debt

-The company holds $120.0M in cash, though total debt stands at $1.68B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+On the balance sheet, AHR has $120.0M in cash with $1.68B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
 Free cash flow comes in at $358.5M, providing flexibility for reinvestment, buybacks, or dividends.
 Consistent free cash flow generation is often considered a sign of operational health.
 Return on equity stands at 3.5%, which is modest for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.1% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $1.62B (2022) to $2.26B (2025), reflecting a 40% increase over the period.